 pesticides pending further evidence to be provided by the pesticide

-Here is a quote from the leaked memo, which you can access on the link
+Here is a quote from the leaked memo:

 (Note for British readers: Clothianidin is also licensed for use in the UK and the EU.
 The insecticide was approved by the EU regulatory system for insecticides).

 the EPA have responded to overwhelming criticism from the public.
 US